hetya/Boot2Root/README.md

 The goal is simple:
 > Gain root access on a vulnerable virtual machine by exploiting security weaknesses.

-This is a documented step by step proccess to gain root access
+This is a documented step by step proccess to gain root access.

 ## 🎯 Objectives